 Only a qualified doctor or nurse can implant the IUD, and you'll need to head to a consultation beforehand to check your suitability for it.

-The actual IUD insertion appointment will usually then follow the consultation at a doctor surgery or sexual health clinic.
+The actual IUD insertion appointment will usually follow the consultation at a doctor's surgery or sexual health clinic.
 Once inserted, it will usually last 5 years, after which time it needs to be removed and replaced.

 Where can I get the implant?

-You will need a prescription from a doctor to get the contraceptive implant.
+You will need a prescription from a doctor to get the contraceptive implant, which is another type of hormonal contraception.
 Once you have this, you'll be able to get the implant from your GP, a sexual health clinic, or a family planning clinic.

 Only a specially trained nurse or doctor can insert the implant after a consultation where they assess your suitability.